Is Allah the Same as Adonai?

 Just because Islam is a monotheistic faith that claims to believe in the God of Abraham (Ibrahim) does not mean they have the right god.

-Let us compare the God Adonai of the Bible and Allah of the Koran and see if they are the same:
+Let us compare the Elohim of the Bible and Allah of the Koran and see if they are the same:

-Clearly Allah and Adonai are not the same.
+Clearly Allah and Elohim are not the same.

 · God is Knowable and Personable